The contraceptive injection

 - think you might be pregnant

-- don't want your periods to change
+- do not want your periods to change

 - want to have a baby in the next year